Last Updated on September 22, 2021

 But would-be thieves don’t even need to do that.
 They can simply take a ballpoint pen and jam it into the zipper of your luggage.
 This will be enough to open your zip and they don’t even need to crack the padlock.

-The bad idea is that a luggage lock of any kind will stop a thief.
+The bad idea is that a luggage lock of any kind will not stop a thief.

 In fact, luggage locks can do more harm than good because they give you a false sense of security.